danielepantaleone/b3-plugin-translator/README.md

 Description
 -----------

-A [BigBrotherBot][B3] is capable o translating in-game chat messages into a specified language.
+A [BigBrotherBot][B3] plugin which is capable o translating in-game chat messages into a specified language.

 Download
 --------